There a different types of FFL to choose from. Make sure you understand which FFL type is best for you.

 In the ATF’s Firearms Commerce in the United States Annual Statistics Update 2017, they share information on:

-I told you that it was the mother-lode of data!
+I told you that it was the mother-load of data!

 In this article, we’ll stick to the firearms in commerce information to keep the information manageable.
 If you’re interested in the rest of the ATF data, check out our articles on NFA Firearms Statistics and FFL Applications and Inspections Statistics.